- How do I file an appeal with the Board of Review?

 The law does not require that a lawyer represent you in an appeal before the Board of Review.
 However, you may choose to have an attorney, an agent, or anyone else assist you with your appeal.

 No. G.L. c.
-151A, § 40 allows only 30 days to submit an application for review to the Board from the date the Hearings Department decision was mailed.
+151A, § 40 allows only 30 days to submit an application for review to the Board from the mail date on the Hearings Department decision.